websight-io/docs/docs/getting-started/dev-quick-start/index.md

 ### Running functional tests

-Functional tests are executed during maven build.
+We prepared sample functional tests using [Cypress](https://www.cypress.io/).
+They are executed during maven build.
 You can run them using `npm` on your local environment too.
 However, you have to add the test content before.
-We prepared two functional test for the _Luna Title_ component.
+We prepared two functional tests for the _Luna Title_ component.
 Use the following script to install them.
 ```shell
 mvn -f tests/content/pom.xml clean install -P autoInstallPackage
 ```